Browse Articles

 - Publishing Multi-Language Storyline Projects (requires paid Localization plan)

-If you have additional questions about using Articulate Localization in Storyline 360 or just want to learn more, contact sales@articulate.com.
+If you have additional questions about using Articulate Localization or just want to learn more, contact sales@articulate.com.